Response to TNFD recommendations

 • *2 Products that can contribute to resolving undernutrition, overnutrition, and personal health issues.

-• *3 Health information about lipids refers to information that helps resolve personal health issues (e.g., undernutrition and overnutrition, bodybuilding) and leads to correct understanding and increased value of oils and fats.
+• *3 Health information about lipids refers to information that helps improve on undernutrition and overnutrition and resolve personal health issues, and leads to correct understanding and increased value of oils and fats.

-• *4 Cosmetic raw materials (including products of IQL and NOST), health and sanitation management business of Settsu Inc.
+• *4 Cosmetic ingredients (including products of IQL and NOST), health and sanitation management business of Settsu Inc.

-• *5 Non-consolidated Company, as of April 1 of the following fiscal year
+• *8 Base date: April 1 of the following fiscal year.